Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 [*L*] = *l*<sub>0</sub> - [*LT*] = 5,207 molecules/µm<sup>3</sup><br>
 [*T*] = *t*<sub>0</sub> - [*LT*] = 2,207 molecules/µm<sup>3</sup>

 We can therefore determine the steady state concentration for a *single* reversible reaction.
 However, if we want to model real cellular processes, we will have *many* reactions for a variety of different particles.
-We will see that it quickly becomes infeasible to solve all the resulting equations exactly.
+It will quickly become infeasible to solve all the resulting equations exactly.
 Instead, we need a method of simulating many reactions in parallel without incurring the significant computational overhead required to track the movements of every particle.

 [Next lesson](gillespie){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}